mertz-taisia/Hysteresis-Calculator/README.md

 Prior to the development of this application, the lab had to rely on manual computations, which were time-consuming and labor-intensive.

 ## Installation
-Navigate to the the Application Setup folder in the main repository and download th eexecutable to gain access to the desktop application
+Navigate to the the Application Setup folder in the main repository and download the executable to gain access to the desktop application

 ## Usage
 Data Formating: